Ahnfelt/firefly/README.md

 # Firefly
-*Kiss subtyping goodbye!*

----

-Firefly is a simple and safe alternative to Java.
+A simple and safe alternative to Java. *Kiss subtyping goodbye!*

----

-*Firefly combines a small set of simple features -- all of which were invented several decades ago.*

 **This is a draft -- claims made below are merely tentative goals.**